thomasperi/sandbox-clone/README.md

 Reads the contents of the temp directory into a JavaScript object for analysis.
 The keys are the files' pathnames relative to `base`, and the values are the files' contents.
 It doesn't provide any information about directories, only the files.

-Supposing you had the following files:
+With the following files...

 ```
 /tmp/clonebox-49MaGJ/my-test/scripts/foo.js
 /tmp/clonebox-49MaGJ/my-test/styles/bar.css
 ```

-The snapshot might look like this:
+...the snapshot might look like this:

 ```json
 {